 You can arrange your tickets online: Ferries

 When you search airline tickets, remember that in Greece the island of Santorini is called Thira.
 The airport code for Santorini is: JTR

 If these types of arrangements give you a headache consider one of these reputable travel agents.
 I’ve used them both and highly recommend using a travel agent in Greece.

-Greece is a wonderful destination for anyone!
-We traveled as family and had a fantastic time!
+Greece is a wonderful destination for family vacations!
+We traveled as a family and had a fantastic time!

-If your travel plans take you to Greece be sure to read these related posts!
+If your family adventure takes you to Greece be sure to read these related posts!